-Entity when using the name "Rotary," or other Rotary Marks.
-Such identifier must immediately follow or precede "Rotary."
-Such identifier must be in close proximity to and in equal prominence with the Rotary Emblem or other of the Rotary Marks.
-The Rotary Marks must always be reproduced in their entirety.
-No abbreviations, prefixes or suffixes such as "Rota" are permitted.
-No alterations, obstructions or modifications of the Rotary Marks are permitted.
-The Rotary Marks may be reproduced in any one color, but if they are to be reproduced in more than one color, they must be reproduced in their official colors: royal blue and gold (PMS Blue 286; PMS Metallic Gold 871 or PMS Yellow 123 C or 115 U) for the Rotary Emblem, the TRF logo and the Interact emblem; red and gold (PMS Red 201; PMS Metallic Gold 871 or PMS Yellow 123 C or 115 U) for the Rotaract emblem.
+The Rotary Marks may be reproduced in any one color, but if they are to be reproduced in more than one color, they must be reproduced in their official colors: royal blue and gold (PMS 286 Blue; PMS 871 Metallic Gold or PMS 129U | 130C Yellow) for the Rotary Emblem, the TRF logo and the Interact emblem; red and gold (PMS 201 Red; PMS 871 Metallic Gold or PMS 129U | 130C Yellow) for the Rotaract emblem.

 Rotarians planning any club, district, or multidistrict community projects that are to include the name "Rotary" or the Rotary Emblem without a further identifier must be licensed by RI under the provisions of Rotary Code section 33.040.7.
 Other Rotary Entity projects or programs that are to include the name "Rotary," or other Rotary Marks without a further qualifier, must first seek Board approval.
 Rotarians coordinating existing projects and programs should review and make necessary changes to the project or program names and materials, consistent with this policy.
-(May 2011 Mtg., Bd.
+(June 2013 Mtg., Bd.
 Dec.
-202)
+242)